 Applied science programs focus on career-oriented studies and experiences, which students can apply on the job.
-Students wishing to begin an applied science bachelor's degree program must first have an associate's degree in an applied science or technology field.
-Students must also have taken the SAT or ACT tests and some schools require an admissions essay.
-Program specializations include human services, network administration, and supervision.
+Students wishing to begin an applied science bachelor's degree program must first have an Associate's degree in an Applied Science or Technology field.
+Students may also have to take the SAT or ACT tests and some schools require an admissions essay.
+Program specializations include Human services, Network Administration, Criminal Justice, Culinary Arts & Hospitality Management and Supervision.

 Bachelor's Degree in an Applied Science